jazminschroeder/fedex/Readme.md

     shipping_details = { :packaging_type => "YOUR_PACKAGING", :drop_off_type => "REGULAR_PICKUP" }

-Create a Fedex::Shipment object, use your FedEx credentials; mode should be either production or development depending on what Fedex environment you want to use.
+Create a Fedex::Shipment object using your FedEx credentials; mode should be either production or development depending on what Fedex environment you want to use.

     require 'fedex'
     fedex = Fedex::Shipment.new(:key => 'xxx',
                                   :password => 'xxxx',